 With decades of experience working with thousands of women and girls, this group of Clan Mothers set out to build a village to create healing through collaboration and understanding.
 As an outcropping of that vision, an Indigenous-led solution – Clan Mothers Healing Village – came to life.

-ELDER MAE LOUISE GOULET AND JAMIE GOULET
+ELDER MAE LOUISE CAMPBELL, JAMIE GOULET AND ELDER BELINDA VANDENBROECK

 They initiated and developed a larger vision for the Village Project – a vision that now has become Clan Mothers Healing Village and Knowledge Centre.

 Clan Mothers Elder’s Council